Arboriculture

 PRUNING MADE EASY: A Gardener’s Visual Guide to When and How to Prune Everything, From Flowers to Trees

 Lewis Hill.
 From the renowned nurseryman and author, a thoroughly revised edition of his highly acclaimed book, Pruning Simplified.
 Over 300 step-by-step illustrations demonstrate the techniques for pruning many variety of plants, including trees, shrubs, bushes, hedges, and vines.
 Discusses when, how and why various plants should be pruned, artistic pruning techniques, and how to prune safely.
+A popular reference on the subject.
 8-1/2 x 11, 224p, 300+ illustrations, charts, tables, 1997.

 Tree Worker References